Michael Dunn is convicted on three counts of attempted second-degree murder

 “My client did not wait to become that victim,” he said.
 “My client did not wait to either get assaulted by a weapon or have someone potentially pull a trigger,” he said.

 Though a weapon was never found, Strolla maintains the youths could have had one and somehow ditched in and around the gas station.
 Regardless, the key point was that Dunn believed they were armed and that his life was in danger.

 “Now, does it sound irrational?
 Of course it sounds irrational.
 But have you ever been in that situation?” the lawyer asked.

-Strolla said Saturday the four convictions leave him with regret, even as he said he couldn't immediately think of anything he'd do differently in the case.
+Strolla said on Saturday the four convictions leave him with regret, even as he said he couldn’t immediately think of anything he’d do differently in the case.